Tips for Wild Harvesting Medicinal Herbs (How to Forage Wild Plants Successfully and Safely)

 Those hikes with our family are now well-remembered blessings in my life.
 I am so glad to have learned about the special ecosystem of the Mojave Desert---the Chaparral, the juniper and pinion pine, towering ponderosas, and quaking aspens.
 The Indian paintbrush, Joshua trees, elder berries, prickly pear cactus, and so many more of these lovely plants were part of my upbringing.

 Now, as of April, 2018, I am challenged to learn about a whole new ecosystem of plants here in the Northern Idaho panhandle, since we just moved here literally days ago.
+I used to wonder how to forage wild medicine in the Mojave Desert, and I learned.
+Now I'm learning to forage medicinal herbs in the wild here in Idaho!

 I'm excited and so very humbled to feel the childlike curiosity of the complete beginning forager once again.